Mitigating Perspective Distortion-induced Shape Ambiguity in Image Crops: Experiments

 \boldparagraph{Modifications} We modify the architecture to also take crops around the object as input, which are processed by a ResNet50 backbone~\cite{He2017ICCV}.
 Since our network requires object crops, we also train a bounding box predictor model by fine-tuning MaskRCNN~\cite{He2017ICCV} on the ARCTIC training set using the ground truth bounding box computed from the 2D projections of 3D object keypoints.
 This is required to evaluate our model on the online leaderboard for which ground truth is not available.
 For contact prediction, we use the hand pose from the default ArcticNet-SF decoder.

-\boldparagraph{Incorporating \methodname} As described in~\Secref{method}, we explore both sparse (captures only the center and corner pixels of the object crop) and dense (encode each pixel in the crop).
-We consider 3 choices for where to add \methodname in the model: (1) concatenate with the input, (2) process the encoding with a MLP \& add with the average pooled global features, (3) interpolate the encoding to $7 \times 7$ resolution \& concatenate with $7 \times 7 \times 2048$ feature map from the last convolutional layer of ResNet50.
+\boldparagraph{Incorporating \camenc} As described in~\Secref{method}, we explore both sparse (captures only the center and corner pixels of the object crop) and dense (encode each pixel in the crop).
+We consider 3 choices for where to add \camenc in the model: (1) concatenate with the input, (2) process the encoding with a MLP \& add with the average pooled global features, (3) interpolate the encoding to $7 \times 7$ resolution \& concatenate with $7 \times 7 \times 2048$ feature map from the last convolutional layer of ResNet50.
 This concatenated feature is then processed by three convolutional layers and flattened to $2048$ dimensions before being passed to the decoder.
 We do not use batchnorm in these 3 convolutional layers.

 \boldparagraph{Dataset} ARCTIC~\cite{Fan2023CVPR} is a recent dataset consisting of hands interacting with articulated objects in a free-form manner.
-We select this dataset since it has a large range of dexterous interactions compared to existing datasets~\cite{taheri2020grab,Hampali2022CVPR}.
 There are 2 settings in the dataset: 1.5M frames from 8 allocentric views \& 200K frames from 1 egocentric view.
 We show results in egocentric setting since the perspective distortion is more prominent due to objects being closer to the camera.
 The released dataset does not contain ground truth for test set, which is evaluated separately on the online leaderboard.
 We compare with ArcticNet-SF in this setting.

-\boldparagraph{Metrics} We follow the evaluation protocol of the ARCTIC benchmark~\cite{Fan2023CVPR} and report the following metrics: \begin{itemize} \item \textbf{AAE}: Average Absolute Error between the ground truth degree of articulation and the prediction. \item \textbf{Success}: percentage of predicted object vertices with L2 error $< 5\%$ of the diameter of the object. \item \textbf{CDev}: Contact Deviation is average distance between the predicted in-contact hand-object vertices and ground truth \item \textbf{MRRPE}: Mean Relative-Root Position Error between the predicted root keypoint location and the ground truth. \item \textbf{MDev}: Between consecutive frames, Motion Deviation measures the disagreement in the direction of the movement of in-contact hand-object vertices. \item \textbf{ACC}: Acceleration error is the difference in the predicted acceleration of the vertices and the ground truth. \end{itemize}
+\boldparagraph{Metrics} We follow the evaluation protocol of the ARCTIC benchmark~\cite{Fan2023CVPR} and report the following metrics: a) \textbf{AAE}: Average Absolute Error between the ground truth degree of articulation and the prediction; b) \textbf{Success}: percentage of predicted object vertices with L2 error $< 5\%$ of the diameter of the object; c) \textbf{CDev}: Contact Deviation is average distance between the predicted in-contact hand-object vertices and ground truth; d) \textbf{MRRPE}: Mean Relative-Root Position Error between the predicted root keypoint location and the ground truth; e) \textbf{MDev}: Between consecutive frames, Motion Deviation measures the disagreement in the direction of the movement of in-contact hand-object vertices; f) \textbf{ACC}: Acceleration error is the difference in the predicted acceleration of the vertices and the ground truth.